Air Fryer Recipe

 1. Preheat your air fryer to 200°C (390°F).

-2. In a shallow dish, mix the chopped pistachios with the oregano, salt, and pepper.
+2. In a shallow dish, stir the chopped pistachios together with the oregano, salt, and pepper.

-3. Place the flour in another shallow dish, and the beaten egg in a third dish.
+3. Put the flour in a second shallow dish, and the beaten egg in a third.

-4. Dust each halloumi fry in flour, shaking off the excess.
+4. Coat each halloumi fry in flour, then shake off any excess.

-5. Dip it in the egg, then coat it thoroughly in the pistachio mixture, pressing lightly to ensure it sticks.
+5. Dip it into the egg, then cover it well in the pistachio mixture, pressing gently so the coating clings.

-6. Arrange the coated halloumi fries in a single layer in the air fryer basket.
+6. Lay the coated halloumi fries in a single layer in the air fryer basket.

-7. Lightly spray them with cooking spray to help them crisp up.
+7. Give them a light spray with cooking spray to help them turn crisp.

-8. Cook for 8-10 minutes, or until golden brown and crispy, turning halfway through the cooking time.
+8. Cook for 8-10 minutes, or until golden brown and crisp, turning halfway through the cooking time.

-9. Remove from the air fryer and let them cool slightly before serving.
+9. Lift them out of the air fryer and leave to cool slightly before serving.

 Why this works in an air fryer